 What Is Design-Build Construction?

-This method of home construction is the primary alternative to what’s known as design-bid-build construction.
-Design-bid-build separates the design and construction processes in a way that involves multiple contracts and multiple professionals or companies working on the same project.
+Design bid build separates the design and construction processes in a way that involves multiple contracts and multiple professionals or companies working on the same project.
+(See more about it in the next section.)

 What Is Design-Bid-Build Construction?